KeystoneHQ/serai/coordinator/cosign/README.md

 If cosigns representing 17% of the non-Serai validators sets by weight are detected for distinct blocks at the same position, the protocol halts.
-An explicit latency period of five seconds is enacted after receiving a cosign commit for the detection of such an equivocation.
+An explicit latency period of seventy seconds is enacted after receiving a cosign commit for the detection of such an equivocation.
 This is largely redundant given how the Serai blockchain node will presumably have halted itself by this time.